Carol City murders: Preliminary murders

-Ferguson was already in jail at the time of the revelation for an unrelated crime and was serving an eighteen-month sentence for resisting arrest.
+Ferguson was already in jail at the time of the revelation for an unrelated crime, serving an eighteen-month sentence for resisting arrest.
 As he was due for parole in April, Blue wanted to hurry and charge Ferguson.
-He was brought to the Dade County Jail, however, the charges were never filed.
+Ferguson was brought to the Dade County Jail, but the charges were never filed.
 After Blue sent the case to the state attorney's office, the assistant state attorney refused to file any charges, as according to him, Oliver's words were insufficient for prosecution, and he wanted more proof of Ferguson's involvement.
-Blue thought Oliver's testimony was sufficient grounds for charging Ferguson, however, Oliver also wanted immunity in exchange for his testimony, which the assistant state attorney would not offer.
+Blue thought Oliver's testimony was sufficient grounds for charging Ferguson, but Oliver also wanted immunity in exchange for his testimony, which the assistant state attorney would not offer.
 As no charges were filed, Ferguson was paroled in April 1977.

 In May 1977, the bodies of 75-year-old Raymond Perry, and his wife, 82-year-old Katherine Perry, were found in their room at the Gold Dust Motel in Miami.
 The couple, who were from St. Petersburg, Florida, had been tied up, beaten, robbed, and shot to death execution-style.
 The gun used to kill them was a handgun.

 Carol City massacre

 On July 27, 1977, Ferguson, accompanied by Marvin Francois, Beauford White, and Adolphus Archie, drove to the home of 33-year-old Livingston Stocker, a Vietnam veteran and small-time marijuana dealer.
 Ferguson, who was posing as a Florida Power & Light Company worker, knocked on the door of Stocker's home, in Carol City, Florida.
 24-year-old Margaret Wooden answered, and Ferguson gained access to the property.
 After checking several rooms, he drew a handgun, tied up Wooden, and then blindfolded her.
 He then opened the front door to let Francois and White inside, while Archie waited outside in the car as a getaway driver.
 All the men wore masks and were armed with guns.
 The men ransacked and searched the property for drugs and money.

 Approximately two hours later, six of Wooden's friends, including Stocker, arrived at the house.
-The trio ambushed them, searched them, tied them up, and then blindfolded each of them.
+Ferguson and his friends ambushed them, searched them, tied them up, and then blindfolded each of them.
 A short time later, another one of Stocker's friends, 24-year-old Michael Miller, entered the property and was also ambushed, bound, and searched.
 Miller and Wooden were placed in the bedroom and the other six were bound in the living room.
-After this, the mask Francois was wearing fell off and revealed his face.
+At that point, the mask Francois was wearing fell off and revealed his face.
 Ferguson then said they would have to kill everyone.